CLIENT-FOCUSED DENVER ATTORNEYS SERVING CHERRY CREEK, AURORA & THROUGHOUT COLORADO

 While some things are appropriate to discuss with the insurance representative, there are some things you do not want to do:

 - Do not allow your conversation to be recorded

 - Do not accept any offers

 - Do not write a memo or letter

 - Do not discuss injury value, payment terms, settlement or anything involving money

 Every state sets a time limit for filing a personal injury case such as a dog bite injury.
 In Colorado, the statute of limitations requires injured people to file a lawsuit in the state’s civil court system within two years from the date of an injury.
 If your lawsuit is filed later than the two-year deadline, your case won’t make it to court.

 Since missing this state-mandated deadline will cause you to lose the right to obtain court-ordered compensation for your injury, it is crucial to contact our dog bite lawyers as quickly as possible to begin building your case.

-The Denver dog bite attorneys at Leventhal Sar LLC can provide you with the skill, experience and compassionate attention you need.
+The Denver dog bite attorneys at Leventhal Sar Law can provide you with the skill, experience and compassionate attention you need.
 We will aggressively defend your rights and work diligently to ensure you obtain the maximum amount of compensation you deserve.

 Contact Experienced Dog Bite Lawyers in Denver